All Products

 }

-• Make sure your personal development environment, serverless resource group, and Lindorm cluster are in the same VPC to ensure network connectivity.
+• Make sure that your personal development environment, Serverless resource group network configuration, and Lindorm cluster are in the same VPC to ensure network connectivity.

-Run %lindorm_ray in a Python cell.
-A compute resource selector appears in the lower-right corner — select your Lindorm compute resource and the created RAY resource group.
+1. Establish a connection: Run the %lindorm_ray command in a Python cell.
+A compute resource selector appears in the lower-right corner of the cell.
+Select your Lindorm compute resource and the created RAY resource group.

 # Connect to the specified Lindorm Ray resource group.